Grandsummoner/subtraktor/README.md

 Subtraktor is a lightweight, browser-based, offline utility designed specifically for the **Elektron Tonverk** hardware platform.
 It streamlines the creation, curation, and optimization of custom drum kits mapped to the Tonverk’s native **Subtrack** machine type.

 By handling file resampling, metadata mapping, and visual trimmer cropping completely client-side, Subtraktor ensures your custom sounds are fully optimized and ready to run on the Tonverk hardware.
+[Start Here.](https://grandsummoner.github.io/fm-1-helper/Subtraktor.html)

 ---